If you’re looking to add some oomph to your writing, these imagery examples are just what you need.

 Let’s dive in.

 What is Imagery?

-Imagery is the art of creating mental images through descriptive words.
-Writers use either literal or figurative language to help readers picture or imagine a scene by engaging their senses and evoking emotions.
+Imagery is the art of creating a mental image through descriptive words.
+Writers use either literal or figurative language to help readers picture an image of a scene by engaging their senses and evoking emotions.

-This literary device describes objects, actions, or ideas while providing readers with a sensory experience that pulls them into a story, allowing them to relate to the characters and better understand the narrative.
+This literary device describes objects, actions, or ideas while providing readers with sensory imagery that pulls them into a story, allowing them to relate to the characters and better understand the narrator.

 Literal Imagery vs. Figurative Imagery